 In light of the coronavirus pandemic, changes due on 6 April 2020 will now take effect from 6 April 2021, meaning that the existing off-payroll working rules will continue for a further year.

 Status Determination Statements (SDS):

-For those which have already made changes to reflect the new rules Status Determination Statements (SDS) will have no standing in law.
+For those who have already made changes to reflect the new rules Status Determination Statements (SDS) will have no standing in law.